Uncovering Your Signature Style: The 7-Day Challenge

 What do I spend most of my time doing?

-Do I need to move fast, feel comfortable, carry things, command attention—or all of the above?
+Do I need to move fast, feel comfortable, command attention?

 Do This: